-Patti Smith: I have a hard time not naming Patti Smith.
+I have a hard time not naming Patti Smith.
 Specifically, I was listening to her album Easter from 1978 and the link with Polly seems inevitable to me.
 Investigating the matter further, I found that P.J.
 Harvey said that comparisons between Patti Smith and her are an act of “lazy journalism”.
-Something similar happens with Kate Bush, who P.J. has praised but minimized the influences she had from her.
+Something similar happened with Kate Bush, who P.J. has praised but minimized the influences she had on her.
 More on P.J.
 Harvey’s influences here.

 Which bands and artists were inspired by P.J.
 Harvey?

-Sharon Van Etten: American indie folk / rock / pop singer-songwriter, Sharon Van Etten, has said that she is a fan P.J.
+American indie folk / rock / pop singer-songwriter, Sharon Van Etten, has said that she is a fan P.J.
 Harvey.
-Specifically, she digs her acclaimed 2011 album Let England Shake, which has been well received by Sharon Van Etten by describing P.J.
+Specifically, she digs her acclaimed 2011 album Let England Shake, which has been well-received by Sharon Van Etten by describing P.J.
 Harvey as her hero.